prawn-cake/pg_requests/README.md

 PostgreSQL-specific query builder.

+## Why?

+In some cases using ORM or well-known frameworks is not applicable when we are forced to work with database and plain sql directly.

+It's quite easy to write simple sql queries until it becomes cumbersome: long multi-line sql queries, wrong arguments evaluation creates risks for sql injections, building up sql depends on input parameters and extra conditions make manual way unmaintainable and barely checkable

+The library provides handy way to build sql queries for PostgreSQL

 ## Querying

-The library provides flexible way to make queries.
 All queries are executed in a safe manner, i.e every query is a tuple of sql template string and tuple of parameters, e.g

     ('SELECT * FROM users WHERE ( name = %s )', ('Mr.Robot',))